 Agreements Between Spouses or Parents

 You and your spouse may agree on some or all of the issues surrounding your separation and divorce.
 In that case, an online separation agreement, free trader agreement or parenting agreement may be what you need.
 Increasingly, couples enter into agreements before and during the marriage.
-Even though criticized as unromantic, a prenuptial agreement or post-nuptial agreement (agreement during marriage), can remove in advance many of the points of contention that can arise if the marriage ends.
+A prenuptial agreement or post-nuptial agreement (agreement during marriage), can remove many of the points of contention that can arise if the marriage ends.

 An agreement between spouses or between parents can minimize conflict, reduce animosity and save money.
 Contact us to discuss family law agreements.